 Bryan Christy is a Contributing Writer for National Geographic, public speaker, and author of the non-fiction book The Lizard King: the true crimes and passions of the world’s greatest reptile smugglers (soon to be a feature film from Fox2000 Pictures).

-Prior to becoming a writer Christy practiced international law in Washington, DC where he worked on such topics as US-Japan supercomputer trade, Norwegian whaling, and the sale of lightwater nuclear reactors to North Korea.
+Prior to becoming a full-time writer Christy practiced international law in Washington, DC where he worked on such topics as US-Japan supercomputer trade, Norwegian whaling, and the sale of lightwater nuclear reactors to North Korea.

 Bryan Christy on PBS NewsHour